 Internal controls should be well developed, documented, and functioning before applying for federal grant dollars.
 There are no “one size fits all” internal controls, but effective internal controls can exist within any organization regardless of size.
 Assessing existing internal controls to identify strengths, weaknesses, and solutions will help eliminate potential surprises from the grantor or unwelcome findings during a future Single Audit.
 Effective internal controls will also make your organization stronger and more competitive when applying for federal funding opportunities.
 Internal controls will be evaluated during a pending grant’s fiscal review, grantor site visits, and Single Audits.
 Strong performance in this area will help develop trust between your entity and the funder, and help you rise above other applicants.

-Clark Nuber Tip #6: To gain additional insight into the expectations of federal agencies when it comes to internal controls, review this document from the Department of Justice: Understanding the Financial Management and System of Internal Controls Questionnaire.
+Clark Nuber Tip #6: To gain additional insight into the expectations of federal agencies when it comes to internal controls, review the document from the Department of Justice titled Understanding the Financial Management and System of Internal Controls Questionnaire.

 Understand Indirect Costs and Indirect Rates